 - No company match like in some 401(k) plans

-Traditional IRA Limits and Rules
+Traditional IRA Contribution Limits and Tax Rules

-While you’re always able to contribute the full amount, you may not be able to fully deduct your contributions depending on your income level, relationship status and whether you or your spouse has a workplace retirement plan.
-Anyone who is single and not covered by a workplace retirement plan can take the full deduction.
-Individuals covered by a workplace retirement plan earning $64,000 or less per year also are eligible for the full deduction up to the contribution limit.
-Individuals who make between $64,000 and $74,000 are eligible for a partial deduction.
-Those who are single and earn $74,000 or more a year are not eligible for any deduction.
+For 2022, anyone who’s single and not covered by a workplace retirement plan can take the full deduction.
+Individuals covered by a workplace retirement plan earning $68,000 or less per year also are eligible for the full deduction up to the contribution limit.
+Individuals who make between $68,000 and $78,000 are eligible for a partial deduction.
+Those who are single and earn $78,000 or more a year are not eligible for any deduction.

-If you’re a married couple filing jointly and your spouse is covered by a workplace retirement plan, then you are eligible for a full deduction if your total income is $193,000 or less.
-If you’re a married couple filing jointly and you’re the one covered by a workplace plan, you’re eligible for a full deduction if you earn $103,000 or less.
+If you’re a married couple filing jointly and your spouse is covered by a workplace retirement plan, then you are eligible for a full deduction if your total income is $204,000 or less.
+If you’re a married couple filing jointly and you’re the one covered by a workplace plan, you’re eligible for a full deduction if you earn $109,000 or less.

-Traditional IRAs and Your Tax Return
+Deducting Your Traditional IRA Contributions on Your Tax Return

 How to Open a Traditional IRA